HeribertoUroza/Practice/README.md

     - Reason for this is to limit api calls

 2. Impliment context as theme changer for all types
+3. Look up Bulma for transitions
+4. Use Netlify to host enviroment variables

 <br/>
 <br/>